 Diversification in a Single Position

-The SPDR® S&P 500® ETF Trust touches nearly every corner of the US economy, giving investors broad exposure to the world's largest market and many of its most recognized brand names in a single trade.
+SPY touches nearly every corner of the US economy, giving investors broad exposure to the world's largest market and many of its most recognised brand names in a single trade.

-What Can You
+What Can You Do With SPY?

-Do With the

-SPDR® S&P

-500® ETF Trust?